 For many people, the most compelling aspect of working at Harvard is the sense of mission and community that permeates every school, department, program, and organization on campus.
 It’s a vibrant crucible of intellectual activity, research, knowledge creation, learning, and teaching.
 Here, results matter and creativity flourishes.
 We’re united by a culture that strives for excellence, but also supports us in our work.

 Harvard Business School educates leaders who make a difference in the world.

-Harvard School of Dental Medicine advances oral and systemic health, while developing and fostering a community of global leaders dedicated to improving human health by integrating dentistry and medicine.
+Harvard School of Dental Medicine develops and fosters a community of global leaders dedicated to improving human health by integrating dentistry and medicine.

 The Graduate School of Design shapes innovators in design, united in pursuit of a more just, coherent and beautiful world.

-Harvard Divinity School educates women and men for service as leaders in religious life and thought.
+Harvard Divinity School educates women and men for intellectual leadership, professional service, and ministry in service of a just world.

 - Harvard John A. Paulson School of Engineering and Applied Sciences discovers, designs and creates novel technologies and approaches to societal challenges in service to the world and our society.

-Harvard Medical School creates and nurtures a diverse community of talented people committed to alleviating human suffering and improving health and well-being for all.
+Harvard Medical School creates and nurtures a diverse, inclusive community dedicated to alleviating human suffering and improving health and well-being for all.